CHOOSE

 Electrical and electronic equipment has become an essential part of modern life.
 But as technology advances faster than ever, “fast tech” - the rapid production and replacement of electronic devices – means we’re upgrading more often, leaving behind a growing trail of unwanted electricals.
 When WEEE isn’t collected or treated correctly, it can cause serious environmental harm.

-Many items contain hazardous components such as lead, mercury or refrigerant gases.
+Many items contain hazardous components such as lead, mercury, refrigerant gases or POPs (persistent organic pollutants).
 If disposed of incorrectly, these can release pollutants into soil, water and air.

 At the same time, every electrical item sent for disposal represents a loss of valuable resources that could otherwise be reused within the circular economy.